 Using Apple Pay is easy, secure, and private.
-It’s simple for you, and it’s built with integrated security in both hardware and software, making it a safer way to pay than with your credit and debit cards.
+It’s simple for you, and it’s built with integrated security in both hardware and software, making it a safer way to pay than with your credit, debit, and prepaid cards.

 Apple Pay is also designed to protect your personal information.
 Apple Pay doesn't collect any transaction information that can be tied back to you.
-Payment transactions are between you, the merchant (or developer for payments made within apps and websites), and your bank.
+Payment transactions are between you, the merchant (or developer for payments made within apps and on the web), and your bank.

 Keeping your payment information secure